Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Numerical details and coordinates

-The evolution equations are the Navier–Stokes and continuity equations for an incompressible Newtonian fluid, and are solved numerically using a hybrid solver (psuedo-spectral in the homogenous directions, finite differences in the wall-normal direction), adapted from Openpipeflow \citep{willis2017openpipeflow} for planar geometries.
+The evolution equations are the Navier--Stokes and continuity equations for an incompressible Newtonian fluid, and are solved numerically using a hybrid solver (psuedo-spectral in the homogenous directions, finite differences in the wall-normal direction), adapted from Openpipeflow \citep{willis2017openpipeflow} for planar geometries.
 The spatial resolution is $(N_x, N_y, N_z)=(1024, 49, 1536)$ and $(N_x, N_y, N_z)=(1536, 65, 1536)$, for plane-Couette and plane-Poiseuille flows respectively, where $N_x$ and $N_z$ are the number of Fourier modes in the streamwise and spanwise directions (prior to a $3/2$ zero padding of the modes for dealiasing) and $N_y$ is the number of grid points (extrema of Chebyshev polynomials defined in $y \in [-1,1]$) in the wall-normal direction.
 The resolution is chosen so that it ensures a drop-off of at least three orders of magnitude in the amplitude spectra.
+The resulting streamwise and spanwise grid spacings, in units of $h$, are $\Delta_x=0.26$ and $\Delta_z=0.17$ for \pcf{} and $\Delta_x=\Delta_z=0.17$ for \ppf{}.
 A second-order predictor-corrector scheme is used for temporal discretization with a fixed timestep of $0.01$ which gives a Courant--Friedrichs--Lewy (CFL) number no larger than $0.2$.